 The key workstreams we typically start with in our strategy consulting team are:

-Building the Customer and Business Priority Led Plan
+Building the Customer & Business Priority Led Plan

 Data & Tools